minprog/programmeren-1/problems/water/water.md

 ## Specification

 Now if you *think* you're finished with the program, the specification, together with the examples of running the program, provide you with guidelines as to how your program should work _exactly_.

-You will probably read them before starting to program, so as to take into account the requirements and design a solution.
+Normally, you will probably read them before starting to program, so as to take into account the requirements and design a solution even before you start coding.
 But more importantly, when you think you are finished, have another look and check if you haven't forgotten anything!

-Here are the requirements for `water`:
+Here are the requirements for `water.c`:

 * Write, in a file called `water.c` in your `~/module1/` directory, a program that prompts the user for the length of his or her shower in minutes (as a positive integer) and then prints the equivalent number of bottles of water (as an integer)